-- Explore the Excel user Ribbon interface. - Make sense of the most commonly used tabs and command buttons. - Customize the Quick Access toolbar. - ✓ Start (and stop) Excel 2013. - ✓ Find help through the online Excel 2013 Help window. - Become familiar with the prominent buttons and boxes for entering spreadsheet data. - Recover a lost workbook when disaster strikes. - Visit www.dummies.com for more great Dummies content online.
+- Explore the Excel user Ribbon interface. - Make sense of the most commonly used tabs and command buttons. - Customize the Quick Access toolbar. - Start (and stop) Excel 2016. - Get help with the Tell Me feature and the online Excel 2016 Help window. - Become familiar with the prominent buttons and boxes for entering spreadsheet data. - Save your work and recover a lost workbook if disaster strikes. - Visit www.dummies.com for more great Dummies content online.

-The Excel 2013 User Experience
+The Excel 2016 User Experience

-- ▶ Getting familiar with the Excel 2013 program window and Backstage view

-- Selecting commands from the Ribbon

-- Customizing the Quick Access toolbar
+- ▶ Getting familiar with the Excel 2016 program window and Backstage view - Selecting commands from the Ribbon - Customizing the Quick Access toolbar - ► Starting Excel 2016 - ▶ Surfing an Excel 2016 worksheet and workbook - ▶ Getting things done with "Tell me what you want to do"

-- Methods for starting Excel 2013

-- Surfing an Excel 2013 worksheet and workbook

-- Getting some help with using this program

-Excel 2013, like Excel 2010 and Excel 2007 before it, relies upon a single strip at the top of the worksheet called the Ribbon that puts the bulk of the Excel commands you use at your fingertips at all times.
+Excel 2016, like Excel 2013, 2010, and 2007 before it, relies upon a single strip at the top of the worksheet called the Ribbon that puts the bulk of the Excel commands you use at your fingertips at all times.